AltSchool is 100% focused on our students.

 Families are a key part of the AltSchool community and are welcomed in the classroom.
 We also communicate openly and regularly with parents, using their feedback to refine our processes.

 Parents are welcome to participate in AltSchool family events, such as BBQs and holiday parties.
-However, AltSchool does not require parents to participate in fundraising or volunteer activities.

 What are school hours?